gofynd/fdk-client-golang/documentation/APPLICATION.md

 }
 ```

-success is False i.e user not allowed
+success is True i.e user not allowed
 ```json
 {
   "value": {